You’re still a loser, because you lack wisdom.

 Haunted by decisions no one clapped for.

 No crowd.
 No cheers.
-Just the echo of your own choices — and the weight they left behind.
+Just the echo of your own choices and the pain they inflicted on you.

 That’s when your vision saves you.

-Not when everything is smooth sailing and happy rainbows.
+Not when everything is smooth sailing and sunshines & rainbows.

 So if you haven’t yet, start developing one.